Workshops and experimentation spaces

 The ceramic workshop is spread over two spaces.

-The “porcelain” space is organized like a mini-factory: design of models, plaster turning, making of molds, casting, stamping, grand feu colors and finally glazing.
-It is equipped with three high temperature electric ovens, two large capacity gas ovens and a dryer.
-Projects from students, teachers, residents and various external requests are developed there.
+The porcelain space is organized like a mini-manufactory: designing models, throwing in plaster, making molds, casting, stamping, high-fire colors, and finally glazing.
+It is equipped with three high-temperature electric kilns, two large-capacity gas kilns, and a dryer.
+It is used to develop projects by students, teachers, residents, and various external requests.

 Edition/silkscreen printing, lithography, engraving, typography workshop

-• Associate teachers: Camille Vacher, Fabrice Caravaca and Nicolas Gautron
+• Associate teachers: Camille Vacher, Fabrice Caravaca, Yves Chaudouët, Nicolas Gautron

 The workshop is equipped with a laser printer and a Riso printer.

-A shaping tool for the production of all types of publications is available.
-In addition, the workshop has a fleet of manual printing equipment such as intaglio presses, lithographic presses and screen printing.
-The workshop is at the center of many educational programs ranging from initiation in the framework of modules to the production of second-cycle dissertations.
+A finishing tool for the production of all types of publications is available.
+In addition, the workshop has a fleet of manual printing equipment such as intaglio presses, lithographic presses, screen printing and typography.
+The workshop is at the center of numerous educational programs ranging from introductory modules to the production of second-cycle dissertations.

 Soft materials/textile/dyeing workshop